ZoomV: Temporal Zoom-in for Efficient Long Video Understanding: Proposed Approach: ZoomV

 \section{Proposed Approach: ZoomV}

-In this section, we present the ZoomV framework, which equips LVLMs with a hierarchical, human-inspired temporal zoom-in mechanism.
-We first introduce \textbf{TemporaLink}, a temporal-augmented representation that explicitly binds timestamps with visual frames to support accurate temporal grounding.
-Next, we uncover the inherent self-reflection capability of LVLMs and propose \textbf{TemporaLight}, and describe the \textbf{reflection-guided hierarchical search algorithm}, which integrates grounding and reflection to progressively zoom in from coarse-grained events to fine-grained sub-events.
-Ultimately, produce compact event representations for efficient long-video understanding.
+This section presents the ZoomV framework (Figure \ref{fig:input_output_steps}), which equips LVLMs with a human-inspired, hierarchical temporal zoom-in mechanism.
+We first introduce \textbf{TemporaLink}, a temporally augmented representation that binds timestamps with visual frames for accurate temporal grounding.
+Next, we leverage the inherent self-reflection capability of LVLMs to develop \textbf{TemporaLight}, a reflection-guided hierarchical search algorithm that progressively zooms from coarse events to fine sub-events to generate compact representations for efficient long-video understanding.